Sandwich compound: Linked sandwiches

 Monomeric double-decker and multidecker sandwiches have been used as building blocks for extended systems, some of which exhibit electron delocalization between metal centers.

 An example of a cyclic poly(metallacarborane) complex is the octahedral "carbon-wired" system shown below, which contains a planar C16B8 macrocycle.

 Inverse sandwiches

 In these anti-bimetallic compounds, the metals are found to be bridged by a single carbocyclic ring.
 Examples include [(THF)3Ca]2(1,3,5\-triphenylbenzene) and [(Ar)Sn]2COT.

 Double- and multimetallic sandwich compounds

 Another family of sandwich compound involves more than one metal sandwiched between two carbocyclic rings.
 Examples of the double sandwich include V2(indenyl)2, Ni2(COT)2 and Cr2(pentalene)2.
 Depicted at right is an example of a multimetallic sandwich compound, which has four palladium atoms joined in a chain sandwiched between two perylene units.
 The counterions are bulky tetraarylborates.

 Applications

 Ferrocene and methylcyclopentadienyl manganese tricarbonyl have been used as antiknock agents.
 Certain bent metallocenes of zirconium and hafnium are effective precatalysts for the polymerization of propylene.
 Many half sandwich complexes of ruthenium, such as those derived from (cymene)ruthenium dichloride dimer catalyse transfer hydrogenation, a useful reaction in organic synthesis.

+Ferrocene derivatives have also been used as photoinitiators in cationic polymerization.